A Child’s Call for Sponsorship

 Show God’s love to a child in need

 Khadija is knocking at your good hearts to help her fellow kids to also be treated for their hearing loss.

-There are currently three other young deserving kids, Siham Ijiji 6, Ayoub Emmadi 10, Amina Essaih 18, who are waiting to receive the same form of blessing through the help of Anouar Association.
-But the full cost of cochlear implant is expensive considering the surgery and post operation fees, hence, we need your monetary assistance.
+There are currently three other young deserving kids, Siham Ijiji 6, Ayoub Emmadi 10, Amina Essaih 18, who are waiting to receive the same form of blessing through the help of the Anouar Association.
+But the full cost of the cochlear implant is expensive considering the surgery and post-operation fees, hence, we need your monetary assistance.

 The cochlea is the part of the inner ear that converts sound waves into nerve signals which the brain processes as hearing.
 The cochlea is lined with thousands of sensory cells, known as hair cells which detect sound waves and send sound information as nerve signals through the auditory nerve of the brain.
 For individuals with severe-to-profound sensorineural hearing loss, most of these hair cells do not function normally and are not able to send these nerve signals properly.
 A cochlear implant system bypasses these non-functioning hair cells by using electrical pulses to send sound signals directly to the auditory nerve.

 A cochlear implant is made up of an external sound processor and an internal cochlear implant.
 The external part is made up of an ear hook processor and a cord connecting the processor to the antenna.
 The antenna is held by a magnet facing the internal part.
 The internal part is composed of a receptor slipped under the skin at the level of the temporal bone during a surgical intervention.
 The receiver has an electrode holder inserted in the cochlea.

 Suitable for children and adults